change-hi/change-hi.github.io/morea/data-visualization/experience-introduction.md

 {% include figure.html url="" max-width="80%" file="/morea/data-visualization/fig/PastedGraphic4.png" alt="viz-intro" caption="" %}

+### Avoid using 3D in charts

-6. Try to avoid using 3D in charts.
+Try to avoid using 3D in charts.
 They look pretty but they make it harder to compare data.
 Here are some examples:

 In this 3D piechart the 29% looks bigger than the 35%.

 {% include figure.html url="" max-width="80%" file="/morea/data-visualization/fig/3dpie.png" alt="viz-intro" caption="" %}